Threshold effect for probabilistic entanglement swapping: Conclusions

 \section{Conclusions}

-In summary, we have addressed unambiguous and indeterministic entanglement swapping, having projection of two qubits onto an EPR state, which have never interacted, as main aim.
-In our analysis, a second aim becomes the maximization of the probability of success and the minimization of the required entanglement in the measuring-basis.
+We have addressed an unambiguous entanglement swapping scheme, with the main task of projecting two qubits onto an EPR state.
+In our analysis, the target is to maximize the probability of success and to minimize the required entanglement in the measuring-basis.

 We have introduced three levels of entanglement, two of them in the initial states and another one by considering non-Bell state in the measuring-basis.
-Additionally, we proposed the \emph{unambiguous state extraction} scheme as an mechanism for implementing the unitary-reduction local operator.
+Additionally, we proposed the \emph{unambiguous state extraction} scheme as mechanism for implementing the unitary-reduction local operator.

-These considerations allow us to design four strategies for achieving the main aim.
-The first one enables to accomplish the main aim, but with non-optimal probability of success.
-In the second strategy, we found the optimal probability of success, related to an entanglement matching effect between the two concurrences of the initial states, i.e., the maximal success probability is determined by the smallest entanglement of the initial states.
-The third strategy has a success probability smaller than the first strategy, but gives account that the main aim can be accomplished without maximal entanglement in the measuring-basis.
+These considerations allow us to design four strategies for achieving the EPR projection.
+The first one enables to accomplish the EPR projection, but with non-optimal probability of success.
+For the second strategy, we found the upper bound value of the success probability, related to an entanglement threshold effect between the two concurrences of the initial states, i.e., the maximal success probability is determined by the smallest entanglement value of the initial states.
+The third strategy has the lower bound value of the success probability, but gives account that the main task can be accomplished without maximal entanglement in the measuring-basis.
 Thus, the three schemes lead us to suggest the fourth strategy.
-We consider the fourth strategy as the optimal one, because it combines the best characteristics of the second and third strategy, i.e., it has the highest probability, founded in the second strategy, and demands the non-maximal \emph{special value} for the concurrence of the measuring-basis, found for the third strategy.
-We realized that the concurrences special value $\mathfrak{C}_{C_1C_2}^-$ plays the role of a matching effect between it and the initial concurrences, showing thus that there is a scheme with optimal success probability, which does not require maximal entanglement in the measurement process.
-In other words, the entanglement matching effect between the two initial concurrences matches with $\mathfrak{C}_{C_1C_2}^-$; therefore, any concurrence value greater than $\mathfrak{C}_{C_1C_2}^-$ does not affect the success probability, i.e., it remains constant.
+We consider the fourth strategy as the optimal one, because it combines the best characteristics of the second and third strategy, i.e., it performed with the upper bound value of the success probability, found also in the second strategy, and it demands the non-maximal \emph{special value} for the concurrence of the measuring-basis, found also for the third strategy.
+We realized that the concurrences special value $\mathfrak{C}_{C_1C_2}^-$ plays the role of a threshold effect between it and the initial concurrences.
+Therefore, there is a scheme with optimal success probability, which does not require maximal entanglement in the measurement process.
+In other words, the entanglement threshold effect between the two initial concurrences matches with $\mathfrak{C}_{C_1C_2}^-$; thus, any concurrence value greater than $\mathfrak{C}_{C_1C_2}^-$ does not affect the success probability, i.e., it remains constant.

 Besides, we found another special value $\mathfrak{C}_{C_1C_2}^+$, for which the increasing success probability changes its slope abruptly.